saurav7545/todolist/DEPLOYMENT.md

 # Deployment Guide

-This guide covers deployment instructions for both Heroku (backend) and Netlify (frontend).
+This guide covers deployment instructions for the Study Tracker frontend application.

 ## Frontend Deployment (Netlify)

+This is a standalone frontend application that works entirely in the browser using localStorage for data storage.
+No backend server is required.

+### Deployment Steps

 1. Push your code to GitHub
 2. Log in to Netlify